kkanojia/CacheTest/README.md

-Tryying out a sample cache implementation in java.
+Sample LRU cache in java using Linked HashMap